 - Central Ohio Diabetes Association also offers individual and family counseling by a licensed social worker to gain a better understanding of diabetes and the challenges the entire family may face.

 At Central Ohio Diabetes Association, we love to party!
-Children with diabetes, ages 3 to 12, and their families are invited to attend our sugar-free Easter, Halloween and December Holiday parties.
+Children with diabetes, ages 3 to 12, and their families are invited to attend our sugar-free Easter, Fall Celebration and December Holiday parties.
 Everyone has lots of fun playing games, making a holiday craft and even learning a little about diabetes.

 For more information about the Central Ohio Diabetes Association's Youth Program, call Central Ohio Diabetes Association at (614) 884-4400 or 1-800-422-7946.